 - Ocular rosacea – Red, irritated eyes, swollen eyelids, eyelids can be swollen, the appearance of a sty.

-There are no medical tests to tell if a person has rosacea, however, one of our providers will be able to determine whether or not you have rosacea based on some key factors.
-Your provider may ask questions about your overall health, medications you are taking or any existing health conditions you have that may affect your skin or eyes before determining what rosacea treatment is best for you.
-In addition, if your provider may want to test you for other medical conditions, such as Lupus, that can have an effect on your skin health.
+There are no medical tests to tell if a person has rosacea, however, one of our dermatology specialists will be able to determine whether or not you have rosacea based on some key factors.
+Your dermatology specialist may ask questions about your overall health, medications you are taking or any existing health conditions you have that may affect your skin or eyes before determining what rosacea treatment is best for you.
+In addition, if your dermatology specialist may want to test you for other medical conditions, such as Lupus, that can have an effect on your skin health.

 - Spicy foods

 - Cold wind on the face